What store owners say about last minute holiday shopping

 WICHITA, Kan.
-(KSNW)– Christmas is right around the corner and for a lot of people that means last minute shopping.
-Today KSN News went out to some shops to see how they’re preparing for the holiday chaos.
+(KSNW) – Christmas is right around the corner and for a lot of people that means last-minute shopping.
+On Tuesday, KSN News went out to some shops to see how they’re preparing for the holiday chaos.

 As for store owner of Lucinda’s, Valerie Reimers she says the beautiful weather has convinced more customers to venture out in the last two days, shopping for her specialties like locally made socks, shirts and coasters.